FalkorDB/GraphRAG-SDK/README.md

 ```

 ## Introduction
-RAG-SDK provides easy-to-use tooling to get you up and running with your own
+GraphRAG-SDK provides easy-to-use tooling to get you up and running with your own
 Graph-RAG solution.

 There are two main components: